Mooy1/InfinityExpansion/README.md

 Dev 111 - Fix auto update thing and temp fix for unit error

+Dev 112 - Added cobble press, advanced smeltery, Attempt to fix Storage Units for the 9000th time, if you are on Dev 95 or lower, update to Dev 111 before this.

 ## Texture Pack

 Texture Pack that adds texture for most items in this addon, requires optifine: